gabrielkuettel/algorand-agent/README.md

 - **LocalNet Dispenser**: Easily fund accounts on LocalNet for development and testing
 - **Blockchain Explorer Integration**: Generate URLs to view transactions, accounts, assets, and applications in Lora Explorer

-For complete setup instructions and detailed documentation for the MCP server, see the [Algorand Agent Server README](apps/algorand-agent-server/README.md).
+For complete setup instructions and detailed documentation for the MCP server, see the [algorand-agent-server README](apps/algorand-agent-server/README.md).

 ### Build